john-hix/scrape-canvas/README.md

 2. Often professors will embed videos that require authentication to view, etc.
 At time of writing, this script does not handle such embeds.
-Please make sure you can view all resources offline without connecting to a server before calling your import done.
+Please make sure you can view all resources without authentication before considering the export done
+.

 # Docker
 A Docker image is provided for convenience.
 You can configure it to write to a